 Vaginismus causes the muscles around the vagina to tighten involuntarily.
 This can cause some pain and discomfort.

 Vaginismus can occur whether you have had sex or not.
 Vaginismus usually occurs when the genital area is touched.
-This can be before sexual intercourse, before attempting to insert a tampon, or during a gynaecological examination, for example.
+This can be before sexual intercourse, before trying to insert a tampon, or during a gynaecological examination, for example.

 There are several possible causes of vaginismus.
-These include physical and psychological factors, like:
+These include physical and psychological factors, such as:

 - medical conditions like recurrent UTIs, yeast infections (thrush), chronic pain syndromes, endometriosis

 - rape, sexual abuse or assault in the past